SEO tips to help your business in local searches

 Social media is equally important as you may also wish to let people in the area know of a very special 2 for 1 deal or offer something for free with every £10 spent in your shop.

 Importantly though Social Media is about social engagement and being friendly, it’s not only about me me me.
-Try posting a selection of images, videos and fun stuff to help and engage people, specially your target audience.
+Try posting a selection of images, videos and fun stuff to help and engage people, especially your target audience.

 6) Create local pages to target local keywords